svgeesus/EuroMPE/Duophonic/Panel.md

 - (2 * 9) + 5.08 = **23.08mm** high
 - (2 * 12) = 5.08? = again 24 to 30mm wide.

+Or with paired outputs they are now 1 high by 4 wide, with spacing between the channels for visual grouping.
+Put the jacks vertically in that case, so 12mm high for jack body by 4 * 9 = 36mm wide in 8HP that leaves (40 - 36) = 4mm between channels,
+even if jacks but exactly against each other!

+Stacking headers 2.54mm allow 3mm.
+Tall ones are 8.5 to 11mm above the board; shorter ones are 7mm.
+Ensure good mechanical support (square pins, not blade pins)

+- (1 * 12) + (2 * 3) = **18mm** high
+- (4 * 9) = 36mm wide, minimum plus inter-channel space **40mm**

 ## Gate, Trigger & LED board